Model & belief¶

 next_state = dynamics @ state + control @ action + dynamics noise

-observation = sensor_model @ state + sensor noise
+observation = observation_matrix @ state + observation noise

 The noise terms are zero-mean Gaussians with covariances dynamics_noise

-and sensor_noise; the initial state is drawn from prior.
+and observation_noise; the initial state is drawn from prior.

 Parameters are role-named rather than using the traditional control-theory